QuarkNerd/blog/ceberhardt/_posts/2018-06-19-step-functions.md

 For this project Step Functions were a great fit, the use of this simple state machine approach has significantly reduced the overall duration of my Lambda function execution.
 However, while the end result looks good, it wasn't an easy journey.

 One of the biggest pain points of Step Functions is testing.
-The online console feels quite magically, but the overall development cycle times are far from ideal.
+The online console feels quite magical, but the overall development cycle times are far from ideal.
 It takes around 30 seconds to package, upload and deploy a new stack, followed by a number of clicks on the UI to find and debug your latest execution.

 For Step Function tasks (lambdas) local testing is a must, which is easily achieved using Serverless, or the similar [SAM tool from AWS](https://docs.aws.amazon.com/lambda/latest/dg/serverless_app.html).
 However, many of the issues I faced were in configuration of the state machine itself, which cannot be executed locally.
 There is an [open issue requesting support](https://github.com/awslabs/aws-sam-cli/issues/174).

 I also found the features of the console a little lacking in places.
-While you can easily see inputs and outputs for states, you often need to view the logged output form your lambda functions.
+While you can easily see inputs and outputs for states, you often need to view the logged output from your lambda functions.
 The interface provides a link to Cloud Watch, but rather than directing you to the output relating to the current execution, it just takes you to the Log Group.

 The whole process feels unnecessarily slow!